makersacademy/frontend-api-challenge/README.md

 - added jest-fetch-mock and a mutation observer shim as described here:- https://github.com/testing-library/dom-testing-library/releases/tag/v7.0.0
 - added the mutation observer shim to the global window
 - converted the test to by asynchronous

+## Add peep author to peep and style peeps slightly